hedgedoc/hedgedoc/markdown-it-plugins/README.md

 - Clone this repository
 - Install the dependencies using `pnpm install`.
 Don't use `npm` or `yarn`!
 - Make your changes
 - Make sure that your changes are covered by tests.
-Use `pnpm test` to run all tests
+Use `pnpm run test` to run all tests
 - Make sure that your code follows the code style.
-Use `pnpm lint` to check the style
+Use `pnpm run lint` to check the style
 - Commit your changes (please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)) and create a pull request

 ## markdown-it-image-size